AkselCan/miniunityproject/README.md

 - Due to the teleportation area being underneath the the plane, locomotion doesn't feel incredibly accurate.
 - The socket's attachment point is a little high, making the cone seem floating on the top shelf.

+---
+This project was for Dr. Demirel's Virtualy Reality (CS5970) class.